AYUSH-ISHAN/Lander_Compete/README.md

 # To do :

 1. Code Models like A2C, ACCR, PPO, etc from scratch.
+2. May be use a Lunar Lander env or something similar.
-2. Compare the outputs from these models and see the results.
+3. Compare the outputs from these models and see the results.
-3. Use Tensorboard (Or something else) to see the live changes in accuracy Or losses.
+4. Use Tensorboard (Or something else) to see the live changes in accuracy Or losses.
-4. Last but not the list.
+5. Last but not the list.
 Do Something Visionary.